AlaahamdyWork/coding-test/README.md

 3- the artisan command to list recently registered users
 - php artisan list:registered_users

-4- to test sending email is working local I used mailtrap and updated MAIL variables in .env
+4- to test sending email locally I used mailtrap and updated MAIL variables in the .env file